bwestrich/tdd-spock/README.md

 Don't test the internal implementation of your classes, only test the external API.
 For more info, see [Perils of whitebox testing](https://bitbucket.org/bwestrich/java-tdd/wiki/Perils%20of%20Whitebox%20testing).

 ##Use behavior oriented spock syntax
-  Use given:, not when: e.g. `mcwest.UsingGivenNotSetup`
+  Use given:, not when: e.g. `mcwest.UsingGivenNotSetupSpec`

 ##Use test sections appropriately
 * Put support mocks (that only support the test) in the ‘given’ section (e.g. `mcwest.SeparateExpectationFromScaffoldingSpec`), not in the then: section.